 It is all about finding your niche product.

 One “niche selection” tip, is that your product doesn’t have to be a newly invented product.
 It can be very similar to someone else’s – just cheaper / higher quality / more features / fewer features.

-How Often Do I Get Paid Selling On Amazon?
+How Often Do I Get Paid Selling Products On Amazon?

-You are going to need to plan your finances and around these payment dates, so it is a good idea to sit down and work out some finances before you get started.
+You are going to need to plan your finances and around these payment dates, so it is a good idea to sit down and work out some finances before you get started selling on Amazon to make money.
 Let’s be realistic, you’re not going to become a millionaire overnight ( sorry, we like to keep it real here at YLT-Translations) so you need to sit down and work out what your stock and operating costs are going to be from day one.

 Amazon pays out every 2 weeks, so you’ll need to keep a check on your dates to stay on top of your costs, inventory, and income.